 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and air conditioning equipment is ready with these suggestions from Midland Air Service Experts.
+When a storm is coming, make sure your heating and air conditioning equipment is ready with these suggestions from Midland Air Service Experts.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut down your equipment if there’s a jump in the line voltage.
-Also, do not touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a jump in the line voltage.
+Also, do not touch any electrical components, and ask for a technician’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away in a storm.
-If your region is prone to hurricanes, use hurricane straps to project your equipment from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away during a storm.
+If your area is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

 Once the storm has passed, ensure the system is safe before powering it back on.
-First, confirm there are no indicators of damage and clean any debris from around the unit.
+First, verify there are no signs of damage and clean any debris from around the unit.
 Call Midland Air Service Experts for an inspection if there is any damage or flooding to the system.
-Once you’ve had an inspection by a professional, turn the HVAC system back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.
+Once you’ve had an inspection by a professional, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the unit or ductwork.